zenshuo100/Inkscape_electric_Symbols/README.md

 ```
 pacman install otf-latin-modern otf-latinmodern-math
 ```

+Windows systems:
+ * Download and unzip the "Latin Modern Roman" font as OTF-files from a source you trust
+ * Mark all ".otf"-files, right-click and select "Install for all users"
+ * Restart Inkscape

 Now, you will find the font `Latin Modern Roman` inside your Inkscape fonts.
 If not available, look for `LMRoman12` or any other number in the end, where the number represents the font size.